jju/anachronauts/SRD-HG-CapShipDesign.md

 ### Fuel

-Manoeuvre Drive fuel is only needed if a reaction drive is fitted.
+Manoeuvre Drive fuel
+: is only needed if a reaction drive is fitted.
 The amount of fuel required is determined as the percentage of ship displacement = 2.5 per thrust hour.

+Jump Drive fuel
-**Jump Drive fuel** depends on the size of the ship and the length of the Jump, and is calculated as 0.1 x tonnage x Jump Number, and allows one Jump of the stated level.
+: depends on the size of the ship and the length of the Jump, and is calculated as 0.1 x tonnage x Jump Number, and allows one Jump of the stated level.

+Power plant fuel
-**Power plant fuel** depends on the tonnage of the plant.
+: depends on the tonnage of the plant.
 For fusion plants an amount of fuel equal to two thirds of the tonnage of the power plant will power the starship for two weeks.

 ### Hyperspace Drive